Top Computer Science Schools According to Student Reviews

 In addition to rating their respective programs, students often post comments regarding their experiences.
 One Class of 2015 student earning his graduate degree from Rice University wrote: “The low student to faculty ratio means you can get quality time spent with your professor and almost weekly personal meetings.
 This coupled with an excellent research program (one that suits my interests) means the work I’m doing is very interesting.
 Additional perks are the department funded opportunities to travel to conferences of my choice.”

-Students can continue to review their programs at www.graduateprograms.com and qualify to win a $1,000 scholarship, awarded once per semester.
+Students can continue to review the top computer science schools at www.graduateprograms.com and qualify to win a $1,000 scholarship, awarded once per semester.
 Reviews will be incorporated into upcoming program rankings.

 Graduateprograms.com reaches current and recent graduate students through scholarship entries as well as social media platforms.
 These program rankings cover a period from September 1, 2012 to September 30, 2014.
 Graduateprograms.com assigns 15 ranking categories to each graduate program at each graduate school.
 Rankings cover a variety of student topics, such as academic competitiveness, career support, financial aid, and quality of network.